 - Convicted of a felony involving the use of an automobile.

 For a holder of a CDL, your livelihood is dependent on your driving privileges.
 Therefore, if you are a truck driver who has been issued a NY traffic ticket, it is extremely important to hire an aggressive New York traffic lawyer who can help you lessen the severity of the charges.
-Call 888-883-5529 to speak with an attorney at The Rosenblum Law Firm.
+Call 888-883-5529 to speak with an attorney at Rosenblum Law.